-(Originally written for Pasand, a social enterprise dedicated to adolescent heath and wellness, hence the candid tone)
+(Originally written for Pasand, a social enterprise dedicated to adolescent health and wellness, hence the candid tone)

 I was seven, maybe six…